theostowell/tstowx.com/content/issues/088 • Book a long trip to get work done.md

 author: Theo Stowell
 url: issues/088
 ---
 *Sorry for a week’s hiatus from writing newsletter issues 🙏 - I’ll explain why it happened at the end of this one, but for now…*

-Although I don’t travel abroad very much (true, although ironic to say having just [come back from Poland](https://fundamentalised.com/issues/085/)), I travel through the UK quite a lot
+Although I don’t travel abroad very much (true, although ironic to say having just [come back from Poland](https://fundamentalised.com/issues/085/)), I travel through the UK quite regularly.

 The weekend before last, for example, I headed from my home in Sheffield, all the way to Oxford to watch my brother row in the second-largest inter-college rowing event of the year.